 The intention behind this change is to even out variations in pay for calculating holiday pay for those who do not have a regular working pattern throughout the year, particularly for those in seasonal roles.

-The existing guidance on calculating holiday pay has not yet been updated to reflect this change.
+The existing guidance on calculating holiday pay has been updated to reflect this change.

 Information and Consultation